Information on Second Collections:

 World Mission Sunday

-Established by the Society for the Propagation of the Faith, World Mission Sunday is a worldwide collection which is always celebrated on the next-to-last Sunday in October for the faithful to recommit themselves to the Church’s missionary activity through prayer and sacrifice.
+Established by the Society for the Propagation of the Faith, World Mission Sunday is a worldwide collection which is scheduled on the next-to-last Sunday in October for the faithful to recommit themselves to the Church’s missionary activity through prayer and sacrifice.
 Funds are distributed to over 1,100 mission dioceses throughout the world with the criteria based on greatest need.

 Other Information Links: